-According to the National Insurance Crime Bureau’s most recent annual vehicle theft report, the following 10 areas have the highest vehicle theft rates in the U.S.:
+According to the National Insurance Crime Bureau’s most recent annual vehicle theft report, the following 10 areas have the highest vehicle theft rates per 100,000 people in the U.S.:

-Additionally, although it varies by location, the Honda Accord, Honda Civic, Nissan Maxima, Ford full-size pick-up truck and Toyota Camry are often found on thieves’ lists of most targeted vehicles to steal.
+Additionally, although it varies by location, the Ford F-Series trucks, Honda Civic, Chevrolet full-size trucks, Honda Accord and Toyota Camry are often found on thieves’ lists of most targeted vehicles to steal1.

 Just because you don’t live in a hot spot for theft or drive a preferred model, doesn’t mean your vehicle won’t be targeted.
 Many times thieves aren’t even interested in your car … they want what’s inside.

 Consider the following scenario.
 You recall leaving your iPhone (or other valuable item) on top of your vehicle’s center console, but now you can’t find it anywhere.
 No one else has had permission to use or enter your vehicle and you’ve searched high and low for your smartphone to no avail.
 So where is it?

 Racking your brain, you approach your car from the passenger side when you notice a strange hole drilled beneath the door handle …

 Snopes.com, an online reference for urban legends, folklore, myths, rumors and misinformation, reports that a similar scenario to the one described above began circulating via email in February 2010.
 According to the message, a savvy thief drilled a hole underneath the door handle on the passenger side of the victim’s truck, disengaging the locking mechanism to gain entry.
 A camera was the only thing that had noticeably been taken, but by using the GPS or rifling through paperwork in the glove compartment, the thief could ascertain the victim’s home address, which he then used to rake in a much larger haul when he broke into the victim’s home.
 Snopes wasn’t able to locate a source for the email, but it’s clear this story is no urban legend.